WIS 6405 Biodiversity: Ecological Patterns and Processes

 Times and Locations

 Biodiversity emerges from a combination of ecological and evolutionary processes operating across many scales of space and time.
 This course examines the concept of biodiversity and the processes that generate important patterns of biodiversity in ecology.
+Course Objectives

 • Define the dimensions of biodiversity through discussion and reading the primary literature